abajwa-hw/nifi-service-clustered/README.md

 - On successful deployment you will see the NiFi service as part of Ambari stack and will be able to start/stop the service from here:
 ![Image](../master/screenshots/screenshot-nifi-service.png?raw=true)
-  - Notice that a single Nifi master and multiple Nifi nodes were started
+  - Notice that a single Nifi master and multiple Nifi nodes were started.
+Also notice that Nifi node can also run on host running Nifi master

 - You can see the parameters you configured under 'Configs' tab
 ![Image](../master/screenshots/screenshot-nifi-stack-config.png?raw=true)